HUPO-PSI/mzPAF/specification/reference_data/README.md

 The mzPAF specification uses these files as auxiliary reference data so that enumerated values can be extended without altering the specification document.

-- IsobaricLabelIons.md - Easily human readable list of isobaric label ions that might be annotated or used as neutral losses
+- reference_molecules.json - Easily software parsable list of "reference molecules" often seen in peptide fragmentation spectra, but not normal peptide fragments, including isobaric labeling reagent related molecules, monosaccharides, nucleotides, etc. These molecules may be inidividual charged ions (typically protonated), or may be used as neutral losses as appropriate.

-- IsobaricLabelIons.json - Easily software parsable list of isobaric label ions that might be annotated or used as neutral losses, along with masses and other metadata
+- reference_molecules.md - Human-readable markdown tabular version of reference_molecules.json

-- NeutralLossGroups.md - Easily human readable list of neutral losses that might be used for annotation
+- reference_molecule_schema.json - JSON schema for reference_molecules.json

-- IsobaricLabelIons.json - Easily software parsable list of neutral losses that might be used for annotation, along with masses and other metadata
+- reference_mol_to_md.py - Python script to transform reference_molecules.json into a markdown table